How to Improve Customer Experience in 5 Steps

 Consider the following approaches:

 - Pool ideas: Ask questions like: “What would help improve the customer experience?
-What ways can we make [insert operational step, product, or service] better for our customers?”
+In what ways can we make [insert operational step, product, or service] better for our customers?”
 Certain groups interact with customers in ways that may surprise you--like the sales engineer who spends more time on the phone with customers than running demos, or a marketing manager digging into survey responses.
 Offer suggestions, but leave room to capture open-ended feedback.

-- Pinpoint areas of customer concern: Questions along the lines of, “What frustrates our customers?” could draw attention to areas of concern that may not be discernible with data, such as a step in the purchasing path that’s broken, an insufficient onboarding process, or hidden glitches within the product that need fixing.
+- Pinpoint areas of customer concern: Questions along the lines of, “What frustrates our customers?” could draw attention to areas of concern that may not be discernible with data, such as a step in the purchasing path that’s broken, an insufficient onboarding process, or hidden glitches within the product that needs fixing.

 - Uncover areas for operational improvement: Brave questions like, “Where do you see difficulties in delivering excellent service for our customers?” can reveal details you wouldn’t uncover in your standard customer surveys.
 Expect to see some hesitancy as this could surface management or policy issues, but paired with a willingness to change, these responses may give you some of the best growth opportunities.
 Remind people that the goal is to gather honest feedback to fix what’s broken.